 FIA suggested updated edit:

 Legal issues related to data protection.
-The reference model takes into account protecting all data (including personal data) processed in the vehicle ecosystem, however data privacy protection is excluded as that is considered to be subject to existing and emerging regulations;
+The reference model takes into account protecting all data (including personal data) processed in the vehicle ecosystem, however data protection is excluded as that is considered to be subject to existing and emerging regulations;

 Legal issues related to data protection.
 The reference model in Fig. IV only takes into account that there may be a need to protect data (including personal data) processed in the vehicle ecosystem.
 It does not consider any legal requirement for why there may be a need to protect a specific type of data or any other legal requirements that may be placed upon that data;